Rasagna29/IngestData/README.md

    2. Alternatively, you can run DBeaver in read-only mode to prevent write conflicts.

 Congratulations!
-You have successfully created a DuckDB database using a Python script and connected to it with DBeaver.
+You have successfully created your first DuckDB database, created tables and inserted data using a Python script.